 by Jacqueline Fox

 The word “cleanse” is often associated with the physical body.
-Sometimes neglected is the value of an emotional cleanse, especially when preparing for something as emotionally taxing as clearing out items in our homes or other personal spaces.
-Creating a concentrated period of time—even a few days—to mentally prepare for a declutter session allows us to remain aware, alert and focused.
+Sometimes neglected is the value of an emotional cleanse, especially when preparing for something as taxing as clearing out our homes or other personal spaces.

-- Take time to slow down.
-Meditate,or take a yoga or tai chi class, or a walk in the park.
+- Slow down.
+Meditate, take a yoga or tai chi class, or walk in the park.

 - Allow yourself to imagine what it will feel like to be more light and free of clutter.
-Write about your imagined future in a journal or a sketchbook.
+Write about your imagined future in a journal.

 - Prepare a short mantra that you can repeat to yourself during your de-cluttering, reminding yourself to be present and enjoy the process of releasing what no longer serves you.

-Jacqueline Fox, MEd, MS, is an office organizer and “next actions” coach for business professionals in their home or business office, serving the greater central Bucks County area.
+Jacqueline Fox, MEd, MS, is an office organizer and coach for business professionals, serving the greater central Bucks County area.
 Connect at JFox@JacquelineFox.com or visit JacquelineFox.com.
-See listing, page 42.